SolSpliff/Vanity-SET/README.md

 ### 3. Encryption / Key Handling

-If the tool encrypts found keys (e.g., using a passphrase prompt), ensure:
+The tool encrypts found keys & phrases using a passphrase prompt... ensure:
 - You use a **strong passphrase** (length > 12, mix of classes).
-- You store decrypted keys securely and never commit them.
+- You store decrypted keys securely and NEVER share/commit them.

 ---